RodrigoHTEC10/Manga_Distribution_Program-TC1031.602/README.md

 Measurements of a standard Manga Volume:

+Mangas width ranges between 1 - 3 cm depending on the edition, editorial, and story, therefore the user will be able to enter the width of each volume to have a precise calculation.

 <p align="center">
 <img src="https://github.com/user-attachments/assets/0a6759d0-1346-4479-9f67-e26e9f300613" width="150" />
 </p>

 Measuments of a standard Panini's manga shelfs: